Xangis/Sigmatizm/README.md

 to match where you've put your wxWidgets, PortAudio, DirectX, and RtMidi libraries in order to build.

+### Linux

+To build on Linux, run "make -f Makefile.linux".
+You may need to update the Makefile.linux file to reflect library locations if they're not where it expects them.

+You'll need to have libwxgtk3.0-dev librtmidi-dev portaudio19-dev and NOT libportaudio-dev in order to build.

 ### OSX

 This application was partially but not fully ported to OSX.
 It will probably not build